bootique/bootique/UPGRADE.md

   }
 }
 ```
 So we end up with one class instead of two, and with a much more compact syntax.
-For auto-loading,
+For autoloading,
 create `META-INF/services/io.bootique.BQModule` file with the name of the module class, and remove
 `META-INF/services/io.bootique.BQModuleProvider`, as we no longer have a provider.